declantyson/declantyson.co.uk/views/content/blogs-bond/the-living-daylights.md

 I love 80's music.
 Really I do.
 But I think A-Ha aren't a great example of it. _Take On Me_ is great, as is _The Sun Always Shines On TV_, but other than that, they're just not that good.
 And neither is the theme tune to The Living Daylights, and it's a shame, because it has so much potential.
 It's very well mixed throughout the film by the superb John Barry Orchestra, though, and although it's a shame to see Barry bow out of the Bond films, he does it in fine fashion - even making a cameo appearance as a conductor in the film's final scene.

+---

 So we're halfway through Timmy D's reign as 007.
 So far it's been brilliant.
-Licence to Kill next month.
+[Licence to Kill](/blogalongabond/licence-to-kill) next month.